slightlynybbled/mats/docs/source/pages/getting-started.rst

     )

     ts.start()

+    # wait for sequence to complete before exiting this thread
+    while ts.in_progress:
+        sleep(0.1)

 The only requirement for the object instance supplied to ``archive_manager`` is to implement the ``save()`` method which will accept a ``dict`` containing the key: value